blend-os/website/docs/install/README.md

 # :material-hammer-wrench: Installation

 !!! warning "v4 Installability"
-    If all the pacman repos are down, v4 cannot be installed.
+    If the main pacman repo is down, v4 cannot be installed.

     **Main repo status:**